jmont-dev/ollama-hpp/README.md

 ```

 ## Quick Start
 Download the header in singleheader/ollama.hpp and include it with your project to get started.
-No additional files or linking are needed.
+No additional files or linking are required.
 C++11 is the minimum required language specification and C++14/20 are also supported.

 For example:
 `g++ your_source_file.cpp -Iollama-hpp/singleheader -std=c++11`